WAeUP/waeup.identifier/README.rst

 While a fingerprint scanner device is not strictly neccessary to run `waeup.identifier`, it also makes not much sense without.

-.. warning:: We are going to give Kivy_ a try.
-As install is much more
-             complicated with Kivy_, some or all of the following information might be wrong, misleading, or in other ways unhelpful.

 Kivy Install
 ------------